gfreeau/dictation-tools/README.md

 ## Future Plans

-- Integration with [OpenRouter](https://openrouter.ai/) to offer more model options and flexibility
 - Advanced prompts and model selection options for different cleanup styles and languages
 - Continued improvements to context-aware dictation